 Bone Mineral Density or called as BMD is very important to test regularly.
 The bones density decreases after a certain age, mostly after 55 or 60.
 Hence, it is important to go through DEXA scan which shows the true mass of your bone or skeleton.
 Men and Women who are between 55 to 65 ages, are recommended to go for BMD analysis periodically, to check for any risk of diseases like osteoporosis.
 DEXA is the best method which is painless and quick for BMD analysis.

 Bone scan density CPT Code

-Earlier in 2014 we use to have to major codes for coding Bone density procedure that is DEXA scan.
-The cpt codes used in 2014 are 77080 and 77081.
+Previous for coding DEXA scan, we use to have to major codes for coding Bone density procedure that is DEXA scan.
+Till 2014, we have used codes 77080 and 77081.
 Cpt code 77080 is used to code for bone density scan of axial bones like hip, pelvis and spine while 77081 was used to code axial bone like wrist, radius, heel etc. below is there detail description.

 77080 Dual-energy X-ray absorptiometry (DEXA), bone density, 1 or more sites; axial skeleton (e.g., hips, pelvis, spine)

 77081 Appendicular skeletons (peripheral) (e.g., radius, wrist, heel)

 CPT code 77082 got deleted in 2015 for bone density scan.
 We are using cpt code 77086 in place of 77082.
 Lets check out these CPT codes.

 There are two new codes have been introduced in 2015 for DEXA scan or bone density scan.
 These cpt codes will include the old codes and should never be coded with these codes.
 Below are the CPT codes used from 2015.

 77085 Axial skeleton (e.g., hips, pelvis, spine), including vertebral fracture assessment